Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Experiments

 The optimization is done with the constrained Charmer attack for a different number of character changes. $\vS^\prime$ is initialized with $\vS$, and the overall perturbation set is constrained with $\mathcal{C}(\bm{S})$ from~\cite{chanakya2024robustness}.
 The formulation of the attack above can be seen as a targeted attack, the same attack can be done in an untargeted manner as in \cref{eq:attack_untargetted}.

 In~\cref{tab:coco-retrieval}, for different CLIP models, we show average \textit{Recall} across 3 target strings, detailed results for each target can be found in~\cref{subsec:app_retrieval}.
 For both 1 ($k=1$) and 2 ($k=2$) character perturbations, we see that the non-robust CLIP models retrieval performance goes down.
 Our robust models on the other hand showcase strong robustness while showing a small degradation in clean performance.
 For \methodname{}, the clean performance follows a trade-off with robustness depending on $\rho$, see~\cref{subsec:app_retrieval}.~\cref{fig:coco-retrieval}, visualizes the attack and the top-3 retrieved images for a sample test query.
 Under perturbation, the non-robust model retrieves completely irrelevant images.
 The robust model on the other hand, preserves the order and retrieves images relevant to the query.
 Moreover, in almost all cases it retrieves the top-1 image correctly, see~\cref{subsec:app_retrieval} for more such examples.
+Starting with $k=1$ text perturbations, we test the robustness of different variants of CLIP-ViT-L/14 models to bimodal attacks using APGD for image perturbations.
+Even in this more challenging setup, LEAF attains the most robust models, without sacrificing clean performance.
+We defer the associated results and discussion to~\cref{app:bimodal}.